NopSmart/nopCommerce-Admin-IRANSansFont/README.md

 # Admin areat IRANSans font
+Change admin area nopCommerce default font to IRANSans font for RTL mode.

+# Install
-You can change admin font just  by copy and replace all to root website.
+You can change admin area font just by copy and replace all to root website.

+## Available for
+* nopCommerce 4.20